LTUC/amman-dotnet-401d2/curriculum/class-16/facilitator/DEMO.md

 That's fine for 'getting it to work', but this is a great opportunity to talk through making this method more of a "strategy" and instead of having it do everything, bring in the course service as a dependency, and offload the work to that service, where we not only already have code wired up, but where it belongs ...

 1. Alter the Courses Service, adding the `GetOneByCourseCode` method

 - Why are we moving this to the Courses Service (Semantics)
 - Remember to add it to the `ICourses` interface!

    ```csharp
     public async Task<Course> GetOneByCourseCode(string courseCode)
     {
       return await _context.Courses.FirstOrDefaultAsync(s => s.CourseCode == courseCode);
     }
    ```

 1. Inject the Course Service into the Student Service
-   - Utilize Dependeny Injection to inject the Course Service
+   - Utilize Dependency Injection to inject the Course Service
      - Reminder, the students controller knows it needs the students service.
 The service provider "sees" that it now has 2 params, and then locates & injects them for us
    - Make the following changes to your Student Service file, which identifies the new dependency and initializes it as `_courses`

    ```csharp
    public class StudentRepository : IStudent
    {